George Hislop: Elections

 In 1980, Hislop ran for Toronto City Council.
 He won the support of then-Mayor John Sewell, a move that contributed to Sewell's defeat.
 The Toronto Police Association openly campaigned against both Sewell and Hislop in the election.
 The following year, Hislop ran in the 1981 provincial election as an independent candidate in St. George to protest against the 1981 Toronto bathhouse raids.
 Hislop was himself charged as a result of these raids, as part-owner of the Barracks bathhouse.
 He placed fourth with 2,677 votes (9.3% of the total), a strong finish for an independent candidate.

+Track Two (Enough Is Enough), a 1982 documentary film about Operation Soap, was first initiated as a film about Hislop's campaign for city council, evolving into a portrait of the protest movement when the raids occurred just a couple of months after Hislop's defeat.

 Through the 1980s and 1990s, Hislop remained active as a business owner and activist.